 You just sit back, browse the online offers, and make your order.
 Then, as if by magic, it appears on your porch a few days later, ready for you to enjoy.

-Here are three online outlets that sell some of the best Porterhouse steaks available:
+Here are two online outlets that sell some of the best Porterhouse steaks available:

 Due to its high quality, two steaks in one combo, and the weight that it carries, the Porterhouse is a premium cut that comes with a premium price.